The Reddit Intent Engine: How We Turned Comments Into $51K/mo

 The Two-Camps Debate Is Real, And One Side Has Receipts

-"I've seen two camps.
+Dig into r/b2bmarketing and you find a thread literally titled "Is it possible to get leads with Reddit?" with 87 upvotes and 74 comments.
+The first sentence maps the debate perfectly: "I've seen two camps.
 The first says Reddit is a fantastic way to get leads.
 The second says it's a complete waste of time and that no serious buyer or even business would prospect here."

-"The tools you mentioned work fine for keyword alerts, but the real game is in your response quality.
+A second r/b2bmarketing thread ("Anyone here actively using Reddit for lead gen?", 81 upvotes) goes one layer deeper on tooling.
+Top comment from u/No_Hedgehog8091: "The tools you mentioned work fine for keyword alerts, but the real game is in your response quality.
 Most people blow it by being too eager or too vague.
 Answer the actual question first, show you understand their specific situation, then let curiosity do the rest.
 Your profile does the selling, not your comment."

-That last sentence is the post in one line: your profile does the selling, not your comment.
+That last sentence is the post in one line.
+Your profile does the selling, not your comment.

 Counter-Argument Upfront: Reddit Ads Don't Work

-Every "Reddit is undiscovered goldmine" take online points at Reddit's low CPMs.
-Cheap impressions, you think, means cheap customers.
+Before we show the organic playbook, the honest counter-case.
+Every "Reddit is undiscovered goldmine" take online points at Reddit's low CPMs. lower-cost impressions, you think, means lower-cost customers.
 It does not.

 An operator posted a brutal log in r/b2bmarketing under the title "I spent $2,000 on Reddit ads...
 I'm embarrassed":

-"The clicks were there, but the intent was zero.
+His diagnosis is the one-liner that should be taped to every CMO's monitor: "The clicks were there, but the intent was zero.
 Mostly fat-finger clicks or people clicking just to leave a snarky comment on the ad."

+Reddit ads compete for attention inside a feed where the user came to argue, not buy.
 Reddit organic commenting competes for attention inside a thread where the user just typed out their problem.
 Same platform, opposite intent.

 The Real Mechanic: Community Not Channel